 Traineeships can last from anywhere between 6 weeks to two years.
 However, they often take around 6 months to a year.
 During this time, you will get the opportunity to explore different departments of the company.
 You explore different departments throughout your traineeship programme to ensure that you will know exactly which function you would like to take on after it ends.

 When is the best time to do a traineeship?

 Who can do a traineeship?

 Companies create their own criteria for being qualified to follow a traineeship.
 As these criteria might differ, it is important to always check the individual criteria and make sure you meet those.
-Usually, only graduates with a university degree are eligible for traineeships, but sometimes employers also demand certain grades.
+This is because only graduates with a university degree are eligible for traineeships, but sometimes employers also demand certain grades.

 When undertaking an internship, you are usually with a company for six months, with whom you have established an agreement on the tasks you will be completing, for which you receive internship compensation.
 Internships are often part of your studies, which is why most interns return to their studies after finishing their internship.

 With a traineeship, the trainee is seen as a normal employee from day one, will be paid a normal salary (which is a lot higher than internship compensation) and gets a lot more responsibility within the company.
 In comparison to an internship, trainees are expected to stay with the company after finishing the programme.

 Different types of traineeships